top of page

 If we don't take concrete actions now, not in 2030, not in 2040, plastic pollution will suffocate the ocean and human with it.

-Plastic recycling doesn't change the game.
-It contributes to the problem with microplastics.
+Plastic recycling doesn't change the game; it actually worsens the problem by generating microplastics.

-Plastic is a dangerous and toxic material throughout its entire cycle of life for the environment but also for human health.
+Plastic is hazardous and toxic throughout its entire lifecycle, posing risks to both the environment and human health.

-We should all educate ourselves, understand to act better.
+We all need to educate ourselves and strive to act better.

-It is by being informed and responsible consumers, eco-conscious humans that we can create a future we will be proud.
+By becoming informed and responsible consumers, we can collectively create a future to be proud of.

 Alexandra Cousteau